Amplitude Modulation, AM Tutorial Includes:

 Modulation formats: Modulation types & techniques Frequency modulation Phase modulation Quadrature amplitude modulation

 It is possible to vary the level of modulation applied to an amplitude modulated signal.
+This is an important factor for broadcast and two way radio communications applications.

 If little modulation is applied then the audio (assuming it us an audio transmission) will be difficult to hear.
-However if too much is applied, distortion can result and signals will not be easy to listen to and interference will increase and could affect users on nearby frequencies or channels.
+However if too much is applied, distortion can result and signals will not be easy to listen to and interference will increase and this could affect users on nearby frequencies or channels.

 AM modulation index basics